alshedivat/al-folio/_posts/2024-01-15-python-dicts.md

 ---
 layout: post
-title: Advanced Python - Dictionaries
+title: Advanced Python 2 - Dictionaries
 date: 2024-01-15 11:59:00-0400
-description: Second post in the Python series
+description: Supporting
 tags: comments
-categories: python coding dictionaries
+categories: python coding dictionary
 giscus_comments: true
 related_posts: false
 ---

-While reading the book "Effective Python: 90 Specific Ways to Write Better Python" I discovered a few interesting behaviors about Python dictionaries.
-I list some of them below.
+A dictionary is a data structure that stores key-value pairs.
+Crucially, dictionaries are behind many of Python's features.
+In this post, I do a deeper dive on the underpinnings on Python's dictionaries, and describe some useful features.

 # Dictionaries revisited

-A dictionary is a data structure that stores (key, value) pairs.
 Underlying a dictionary, we find a hash map.
 Hash maps rely on a *hash* functions that can map the keys to a limited number of buckets.
 These buckets, in turn, store the values.
-TOCHECK
+TODO check
 When two keys map to the same bucket, we have a "collision".
 The first key takes the bucket.
 The second key, finding its bucket full, will systematically iterate over the remaining buckets until an empty bucket is found.

 The hashing process requires that keys are "hashable", i.e., implement a `__hash__()` method.
 Among the builtin types, that includes strings, numbers and tuples.
 Keys also require an `__eq__()` method, to handle collisions.

 The allocated memory grows by 100% when the current one is 2/3 full.

+TODO move
+Specifically:

+- Sets: the allocated memory grows by 300% when the current one is 2/3 full.

+# Handling default values
-# `dict.setdefault` tries to fetch the value
+## `dict.setdefault` to set and fetch values

-The [`setdefault`](https://docs.python.org/3.8/library/stdtypes.html#dict.setdefault) method of a Python dictionary is useful to assign a default value to a key if and only if that value does not exist:
+The [`dict.setdefault`](https://docs.python.org/3.8/library/stdtypes.html#dict.setdefault) method is useful to assign a value to a key if and only if the key is missing:

 ```python
 ingredients = {